 WANDA FLAHERTY (MONTGOMERY) – Wanda lives in Bend.

-Brad became a teacher-coach and lives in Crescent City, CA. I found him on Facebook as Brad Flanary.98 and his contact information is on the Class Address List page.
+Brad became a teacher-coach-principal and lives in Crescent City, CA. I found him on Facebook as Brad Flanary.98 and his contact information is on the Class Address List page.

 RITA GLENN (GRAY)